 Enroll online below with Central Tech for the School Bus Driver Training Course.
-Upon receiving the application Central Tech will reach out to cover requirements for steps 2 and 3.
+Upon receiving the application, Central Tech will contact you to complete steps 2 and 3.

 Students must purchase and complete the Bumper-to-Bumper computer-based theory training prior to the course start date.
 The Bumper-to-Bumper computer-based theory training costs $76.45 and will require a PO or payment to receive the online curriculum.
 Upon Central Tech receiving the PO or payment, Central Tech will supply the curriculum to the student.
 The online curriculum will be available February 1, 2022 and is a self-paced course.
 The online course must be complete before attending training.